 - Consider suing the lender in federal district court.
 If you win, you can recover your actual damages and be awarded punitive damages if the court finds that the lender’s conduct was willful.
 You also may recover reasonable lawyers’ fees and court costs.
 Or you might consider finding other people with the same claim, and get together to file a class action suit.

 - Report any violations to the appropriate government agency.
 If your mortgage application is denied, the lender must give you the name and address of the agency to contact.

 You can file a complaint regarding a violation of the ECOA with the Consumer Financial Protection Bureau.
 You can file a complaint regarding a violation of the FHA with the U.S. Department of Housing and Urban Development (HUD).

 For FHA violations:

-US Department of Housing and Urban
+U.S. Department of Housing and Urban Development (HUD)

 For details about the Fair Housing Act, contact the Office of Fair Housing and Equal Opportunity.

 You have one year to file a complaint with HUD, but you should file as soon as possible.
 Your complaint to HUD should include your name and address, the name and address of the person or company you are complaining about; the address or some other way to identify the housing involved; a short description of the facts that make you think your rights were violated; and the dates of the violation you are alleging.
-HUD will notify you when it receives your complaint.
-HUD also usually notifies the alleged violator of your complaint and allows the person to submit an answer; offers you and the alleged violator the chance to resolve your complaint voluntarily through a conciliation process; investigates your complaint and determines whether there is reason to believe the FHA has been violated; and lets you know if it cannot finish an investigation within 100 days of receiving your complaint.
+HUD will let you know when it receives your complaint.
+HUD also usually notifies the alleged violator of your complaint and allows them to submit an answer; offers you and the alleged violator the chance to resolve your complaint voluntarily through a conciliation process; investigates your complaint and determines whether there is reason to believe the FHA has been violated; and lets you know if it cannot finish an investigation within 100 days of receiving your complaint.